The Copyright group aims to clarify and standardise the language and procedures in NSLA libraries concerning copyright of library materials.

 - Janice van de Velde, State Library of Victoria (project manager)

-- Beth Robertson, State Library of South Australia (acting project manager)
+- Beth Robertson, State Library of South Australia (project manager)

 - Kate Boesen, National Library of Australia

 - Julie Ham, State Library of Western Australia

 - Margaret Malpas, State Library of Tasmania

 - Ian Morrison, State Library of Tasmania

 - Richard Neville, State Library of New South Wales

 - Winston Roberts, National Library of New Zealand